Conrad Murray: Career

 Murray worked at the Sharp Memorial Hospital in San Diego as an associate director of its cardiology fellowship training program.
 In 1990, he opened a private practice in Las Vegas.
 In 2006, he founded the Acres Homes Heart and Vascular Institute in Houston.

 Murray met Michael Jackson in 2006, in Las Vegas, and treated his daughter Paris when she fell ill.
 Jackson hired Murray to be his exclusive personal physician prior to his This Is It concert residency in July 2009.
 Jackson insisted that Murray be employed by his show promoter, AEG Live, for $150,000 monthly.
-However, AEG later claimed that there was never a contract with Murray.
-Murray and AEG agree that Murray was never paid.
+However, AEG later claimed there was never a contract with Murray.
+Murray and AEG agree Murray was never paid.

 His medical licenses in California and Nevada had been suspended following his arrest.
 Following his release from prison in 2013 for involuntary manslaughter, Murray's legal team filed petitions in Texas to have his medical license reinstated since it had been revoked earlier that year.

-In 2016, Inside Edition reported that Murray was "still visiting patients" in Florida, although Murray claimed that he does not charge patients anything for his services, that he is only "providing a consultation" without prescribing medication, and that therefore he "is not breaking the law".
+In 2016, Inside Edition reported Murray was "still visiting patients" in Florida, although Murray claimed he does not charge patients anything for his services and he is only "providing a consultation" without prescribing medication, and therefore he "is not breaking the law".